semiographics/clue-django/readme.md

 ## requirements.txt
 Use pip to install the Python packages listed in requirements.txt.
 A virtual environment is recommended.

+## Start the Django Development Server
+Use `npm run dev` to start the development server on `http:/localhost:8000`.

+During development, set `DEBUG = TRUE` in the settings.py module and comment out the code under the following comment headings:

+SSL/HTTPS
+Strict-Transport-Security
+Cookies

+To run the application on a production server, set `DEBUG = FALSE` and uncomment the code under the above comment headings.

 ## wsgi.py
 The application framework uses a Web Server Gateway Interface (WSGI) to control an HTTP server.